SDE-25000/cc-7-superior-guide/guide.md

 </project>
 ```

+---

+# IMPORTANT

+The following instructions assume your peer's code DOES NOT have a `pom.xml` file.
+However, it is possible one already exists... (they use maven for example)
+In this case, you can incorporate that existing pom.xml file OR try to create a new one.

+---

 4. For each peer project, create pom.xml in YOUR directory created (i.e `cc-4-1-TEST`)

 NOTE: there's things to replace with your paths/setup, keep reading...